 Going into the bout, both had great momentum.
-Michael Bisping had a controversial win against the Legendary Anderson Silva, while Rockhold had just been crowned the new UFC middleweight champion of the world by defeating Chris Weidman.
+Michael Bisping had a controversial win over the legendary Anderson Silva, while Rockhold had just been crowned the new UFC middleweight champion of the world by defeating Chris Weidman.
 Overall both fighters were full of confidence leading up to their fight.
-Bisping felt that it was his destiny to become world champion; And Rockhold was positive that he was going to walk all over the challenger.
+Bisping felt that it was his destiny to become world champion and Rockhold was positive that he was going to walk all over the challenger.
 The build up to this fight had so much animosity, it even carried on after the fight was over during the post-fight press conference.

-On 4th of June 2016, both men entered the Octagon.
+On 4th June 2016, both men entered the Octagon.
 Rockhold had his chin up and hands down and was toying with the aging Bisping.
-The two traded blows and Rockhold seems unphazed by the Brit.
-Just under 90 seconds had passed when ‘The Count’ caught Rockhold with a left hook, which stunned him and another one which put him on the floor.
+The two traded blows and Rockhold seemed unphased by the Brit.
+Just under 90 seconds had passed when ‘The Count’, caught Rockhold with a left hook, which stunned him followed by another, which put him on the floor.
 It was followed by a series of punches.
-The fight was stopped at 01:24 (TKO) and finally, Michael Bisping had achieved his dream and become the ew UFC middleweight champion.
+The fight was stopped at 01:24 (TKO) and finally, Michael Bisping had achieved his dream and become the new UFC middleweight champion.

 Michael ‘Venom’ Page vs ‘Cyborg’ Santos, Bellator 158

 Want to share your opinion?
 Why not write for us?